Nuro

-Nuro, Inc. is an American robotics company based in Mountain View, California.
-Founded by Jiajun Zhu and Dave Ferguson, Nuro develops autonomous delivery vehicles and is the first company to receive an autonomous exemption from the National Highway Traffic Safety Administration.
+Nuro, Inc. is an American autonomous vehicle technology company based in Mountain View, California.
+Founded in 2016 by Jiajun Zhu and Dave Ferguson, Nuro develops autonomous delivery vehicles and became the first company to receive an autonomous exemption from the National Highway Traffic Safety Administration (NHTSA).

 History

-The company was founded by engineers of Google's self driving car project, Waymo.
-Zhu served as the principal software engineer and Ferguson joined in 2011 as the principal machine learning engineer.
-Zhu and Ferguson left Waymo in 2016 and founded Nuro that September.
+The company was founded by engineers of Google's self-driving car project, Waymo.
+Jiajun Zhu served as the principal software engineer and Dave Ferguson joined in 2011 as the principal machine learning engineer.
+Both left Waymo in 2016 and founded Nuro that September.

-Nuro brought its robotic delivery vehicles to market in January 2018 with $92 million in funding from Greylock Partners and Gaorong Capital.